Generic Dijkstra: Preliminaries and terminology

+A label is a summary of an rpath.
+Because we make Assumption \ref{a:label}, we can search for rpaths by comparing their labels.
+A vertex can be reached by several rpaths of interest, and so a vertex can have a set of labels.
+We also say that a label is for a vertex.
+An rpath is a feasible solution, so a label is feasible too.
+The label is a pair of the cost and the RI of its rpath.
+We denote a label by $l$, its cost by $\cost(l)$, and the RI by $\RI(l)$.
+For instance, label $l = (0, \Omega)$ is of $\cost(l) = 0$, and $\RI(l) = \Omega$.

+\begin{assumption} We process labels; we are uninterested in a specific rpath.
+Any property of an rpath left out of a label is ignored. \end{assumption}

+Definition \ref{d:equivalence} introduces \emph{equivalent} solutions for a vertex.
+Different vertexes can have equal labels, but they would not represent equivalent solutions.
+For the standard Dijkstra algorithm, paths of equal cost are equivalent: other properties of a path, e.g., edges taken or vertexes visited, are ignored.
+For the generic Dijkstra algorithm, rpaths of equal labels are equivalent: other properties of an rpath, e.g., the set of available units of some edge, are ignored.
+Even when two rpaths are of the same path, they are not equivalent when their RIs differ.

+\begin{definition}[Solution equivalence] For a given vertex, solutions of equal labels are considered equivalent, because they are indifferentiable by their labels. \end{definition}

+Even though several equivalent solutions can exist for a vertex, by Assumption \ref{a:equivalent}, we do not allow a vertex to have equal labels, which limits the search space and simplifies the search.
+To the best of our knowledge, this assumption was first formalized in \cite{10.1007/978-3-642-48782-8_9}, where a set with no equivalent solutions was termed \emph{minimal}.
+In that sense, in our work, a set of labels is intrinsically minimal since a set has unique labels only.

+\begin{assumption} Equivalent solutions yield equivalent solutions, so using only one of them chosen arbitrarily is correct.
+Other equivalent solutions are assumed expendable. \end{assumption}

-Labels are compared for two reasons.
-First, with $\prec$ for relaxation to determine which should be kept, and which should be dropped.
-Second, with $<$ for sorting to determine which label should be processed first.
-Table \ref{t:l_rels} shows relations between two labels $l_i$ and $l_j$ depending on their costs and RIs, where a cell in its left part reports on the $\prec$ relation, and in the right on $<$.
+Labels are compared for two reasons: first, with $\prec$ by relaxation to determine whether a label should be kept or discarded; second, with $<$ by sorting to determine which label should be retrieved from the priority queue first.
+Table \ref{t:l_rels} shows relations between labels $l_i$ and $l_j$ depending on their costs and RIs, where a cell in its top-left part reports on the $\prec$ relation, and in the bottom-right on $<$.